-Note: For the purposes of our report, we have defined these phases to make it easier to distinguish projects that are conducting different types of activities (e.g., design work compared with construction work) and have different cost and schedule statuses (i.e., those without performance baselines compared with those with performance baselines).
+compared with those with performance baselines).
 In contrast, DOE defines the initiation phase as ending with mission need approval; the definition phase as occurring between mission need approval and alternative selection; and the execution phase as occurring between alternative selection and project completion.

 During the initiation phase, a project develops a mission need statement and a rough-order-of-magnitude cost estimate range, which is reviewed and approved by a senior official at the mission need approval milestone.
 A key feature of the mission need statement is that it should be solution neutral-that is, the mission need statement should not propose the construction of a specific facility but rather should identify a gap in existing capability that can be closed through a variety of potential solutions.
-After this decision, NNSA conducts an analysis of alternatives and appoints a federal project director to manage the project.
-The project then develops an acquisition strategy, design management plan, and a technology maturation plan (if applicable), and performs a conceptual design review.
+After this decision, NNSA conducts an analysis of alternatives and appoints a federal project director to manage the project.14 The project then develops an acquisition strategy, design management plan, and a technology maturation plan (if applicable), and performs a conceptual design review.
 This phase culminates in the alternative selection milestone, when a senior official approves the project's scope and preliminary estimates for cost and completion (which are expressed as a range of estimates) for the preferred alternative selected from among those considered in the analysis of alternatives.

 During the definition phase, a project continues to refine its design and conducts both a preliminary design review and a final design review.
 The project finalizes its cost and schedule estimates.
 In some cases, a project may conduct site preparation activities (e.g., install security fencing and utility lines) or procure specialized equipment (referred to as "long-lead procurement" activities).
-This phase culminates in a baseline approval and construction start milestone, when a senior official approves the project's scope, cost, and completion date baselines (referred to collectively as the performance baseline).
+This phase culminates in a baseline approval and construction start milestone,15 when a senior official approves the project's scope, cost, and completion date baselines (referred to collectively as the performance baseline).

 During the execution phase, a project starts construction and major procurement activities.
-After completing construction activities, the project conducts a readiness review, which reviews the project's readiness to operate or maintain the system, facility, or capability.
-This phase culminates in a project completion milestone, when a senior official verifies that the project has achieved its completion criteria and approves the transition to operations.
-At this point, the project enters the closeout phase, when it performs any remaining administrative, contractual, and financial activities.
+After completing construction activities, the project conducts a readiness review, which reviews the project's readiness to

-&lt;sup>14The analysis of alternatives process is an analytical study that is intended to compare the operational effectiveness, cost, and risks of a number of potential alternatives to address valid needs and shortfalls in operational capability.
+14The analysis of alternatives process is an analytical study that is intended to compare the operational effectiveness, cost, and risks of a number of potential alternatives to address valid needs and shortfalls in operational capability.
 This process helps ensure that the best alternative that satisfies the mission need is chosen on the basis of the selection criteria, such as safety, cost, or schedule.

-&lt;sup>15DOE's project management order identifies this milestone as two separate critical decisions (critical decisions 2 and 3).
+15DOE's project management order identifies this milestone as two separate critical decisions (critical decisions 2 and 3).
 However, NNSA has combined these two milestones into a single milestone in its implementation of DOE's project management order.